NCAA Season 63 basketball tournaments: Game 3

 San Sebastian led 31–18 when SSC coach Tolentino placed Hatton or Allan de los Reyes as safety men to prevent Letran's fastbreaks.
 Hatton scored six more points to extend SSC's lead to 37–25, but William Johnson and Arthur Ayson scored for Letran to cut the lead to eight 29–37 at the half.
 Letran scored on fastbreaks to seize the lead 45–40 but Alvarez and Hatton scored to bring back the lead to the Stags 58–53 with 5:54 to go.
 Further scoring from the two gave the Stags a 62–55 edge with 4:52 left.
 San Sebastian then opted to dribble away at their possessions, including waiving their free-throw attempts, while Letran cut the SSC lead to one point 62–61.
 At the last SSC possession, Quilban dribbled away at the top of the key, but the ball got stranded at the low post that resulted in a missed shot from Rizaldo Bade.
 Roberto Ruiz grabbed the rebound for Letran, passed to David at midcourt who passed the ball to Ayson.
 Ayson passed the ball to Libed, who drove to the basket and converted a jump-shot off the Stags' Melchor Teves, de los Reyes and Hatton with 1.2 seconds left, to secure Letran's defense of the championship.
 Letran coach Eddie Reyes wore the same shirt he won on the 1986 championship-clinching game also against San Sebastian.
 The Letran faithful gave their Santo Niño a victory ride after the game's conclusion.

+Awards

 Juniors' tournament

 The San Beda Red Cubs won the juniors' championship, their first after their return from a leave of absence from 1983 to 1985.
+The Red Cubs won the title by winning both pennants, with its only loss coming from the San Sebastian Staglets.